fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 ---

-## Use Case 2 — Lump Sum Purchase for Large Amounts Using an eNACH Mandate
+### Use Case 2 — Lump Sum Purchase for Large Amounts

 For lump sum investments above Rs.
 5 lakhs, UPI is not supported as a payment method.
 Netbanking, while available, is prone to late authorisations across banks, where the payment is authorised by the investor but the debit confirmation reaches the system significantly later than expected, resulting in payment failures.
 For amounts in this range, an eNACH mandate is the more dependable payment path.